jacup101/oxyos.github.io/README.md

 # Requirements
 1. The `python` programming language, which can be downloaded from [python.org](https://python.org)
 1. The python packages `Flask` and `Frozen_Flask`
-    1. These can be installed by running `python3 -m pip install -r requirements.txt` within the same folder that the code is in
+    1. These can be installed by running `python3 -m pip install -r src/requirements.txt` within the same folder that the code is in

 ### Once you have all the requirements, continue to Environment Setup